redwoodjs/redwood/CONTRIBUTING.md

 In this case, the command will _not_ upgrade the project to the most-recent `canary` release.

 > **Windows Not Supported:** The command for this is written in bash and will not work on Windows.

+## Troubleshooting Dependencies

+Most of the time your contribution to Redwood won't involve adding any new dependencies.
+But of course it also sometimes will, and there's some gotchas in our CI checks that you should be aware of:

+- we have a yarn constraint that fails if it sees a caret in a version (e.g. something like `^2.5.4` isn't allowed)
+  - the solution to this is simple: pin the version (e.g. `2.5.4`, without the caret—`yarn constraints --fix` may do this for you)
+- we check for duplicate dependencies and fail if we find any
+  - the solution to this is also simple: run `yarn dedupe`
+- we check that all of our `package.json`s are sorted
+  - if you happen to accidentally "unsort" a package.json, fixing this should be easy: run `yarn dlx sort-package-json` in the unsorted workspace

 ## Releases